 Section 1: Recognition for Distinguished Service to Agriculture may be bestowed by the Association upon a person or persons deemed worthy by a Distinguished Service to Agriculture Awards Committee.
 Recipients shall not be members of the Association, and, except when awards are made post-humously, they shall be expected to accept such recognition in person during the Association’s annual meeting.

 Section 2: Member awards for service to agriculture and/or excellence in communications skills may be established by the Association upon recommendation of the Board of Directors and approval by the membership.
 Without such approval, no awards program shall carry Association endorsement specific or implied.

 ARTICLE IX.
 AMENDMENT

-Section 1: The Constitution of the Association may be amended by majority vote of members voting in an annual meeting, providing the membership was notified of the proposed amendment(s) by email or newsletter or other postal service mailed no less than ten days prior to date of meeting, and providing the notification was accompanied by the full text of the proposal and by that part of the Constitution to be amended.
-Amendment may be proposed by the Board of Directors or by petition of 10 percent of the Association’s active members.
+Section 1: The Constitution of the Association may be amended by majority vote of members participating in a mailed and/or emailed ballot vote providing the membership was notified of the proposed amendment(s) by email or newsletter or other postal service mailed no less than 30 days prior to date range of the official vote and providing the notification was accompanied by the full text of the proposal and by that part of the Constitution to be amended.
+Amendment may be proposed by the Board of Directors or by petition of 10 percent of the Association’s current members.
 Such amendment must be accepted or rejected as proposed.
-Revision of proposed amendment cannot be acted upon prior to the next annual meeting and appropriate notification of the membership.
+Revision of proposed amendment cannot be acted upon prior to appropriate notification of the membership.
 Amendment shall be effective immediately upon approval by a majority of the members voting by the deadline of the voting date range established.